 Hello, I'm Lu.

-I'm a Senior UX Designer and Researcher at Deloitte Digital and lead design projects in private and public sector all over Australia.
+I'm Experience Design Manager at Deloitte Digital and lead design projects in private and public sector across Australia.
 I also co-organise of Ladies that UX in Brisbane, a meet up for women in design.

 I'm originally from Brazil and I've been working with digital design and online strategies since 2007.
 I'm passionate about the power of design and technology to improve lives.